openstack/cinder/doc/source/configuration/block-storage/drivers/dell-emc-powermax-driver.rst

 - Remote Replication Suite
 - Total Productivity Pack

-The Dell EMC PowerMax Cinder driver requires the Advanced Suite and the Local Replication Suite or the Total Productivity Pack (it includes the Advanced Suite and the Local Replication Suite) for the VMAX Hybrid.
+The Dell PowerMax Cinder driver requires the Advanced Suite and the Local Replication Suite or the Total Productivity Pack (it includes the Advanced Suite and the Local Replication Suite) for the VMAX Hybrid.